Gh0u1L5/WechatMagician/README.en.md

 ## Credits
 * Thanks @rovo89 for the awesome Xposed framework.
 * Thanks @rarnu for the prototype module wechat_no_revoke.

-Well, although I deleted almost all the codes written by @rarnu, I still want to give the credit for the nice structure. :>
+Although those codes are not helpful, it's a starting point for me.